rmnavr/wy/README.md

 ## Condensed syntax

 `:` symbol at the start of the line is internally temporily expanded to +1 indent level:
-> Accent on "temporarily expanded" means:
+> Term "temporarily expanded" will be used a lot here.
+It actually means that:
-> 1. Since wy2hy generates 1-to-1 line correspondent hy code, final hy code is not expanded
+> 1. To better understand how `:` at the start of the line works, it is a good mental model to "expand" it first as shown below
-> 2. Still, to better understand how `:` at the start of the line works, it is a good mental model to "expand" it first as shown below
+> 2. But since wy2hy generates 1-to-1 line correspondent hy code, final hy code is not expanded

 ```hy
 ; Example 1: